Isht4r/darling_roll/README.md

 # darling_roll
 ## Description
 Bad-Usb script in Arduino for Digispark Rev.(x)

 ## Requirements:
- - Arduino
+-Arduino
- - Digispark Rev.(x)
+-Digispark Rev.(x)

 ## Misc:
- - should work for every version of the Digispark thats why there is a "x"
+-should work for every version of the Digispark thats why there is a "x"